Rok Vodišek: Club career

 Vodišek made his senior debut whilst on loan at Slovenian Second League club Šenčur on 13 March 2016 in a 4–1 loss to Triglav.

 The following season, Vodišek returned to his parent club and made his debut for Olimpija Ljubljana on 11 September 2016 in a 1–0 win over Gorica.

 On 2 July 2018, Vodišek signed with Italian Serie A club Genoa.

 International career

-Vodišek has represented Slovenia at under-17, under-19, and under-21 levels.
+Vodišek represented Slovenia at under-17, under-19, and under-21 levels.